bhor123/LetsChat/README.md

-# AndroidPracticePlace

-I dump all my small practice project here !
+Simple chat app that can be used to interact with friends and others.

 *Open each project for more details*

-## Steps for cloning each project
+## Steps for cloning the project

 * Download the zip file.
 * Extract the zip file and open whichever project you want to open in the IDE.